-The first coming of Jesus was the fulfillment of God’s promise.
-In Jesus’ day some thought this promise would bring about political restoration, and they did not understand that the promise centered upon Christ’s atoning work.
+Jesus’ first coming was the fulfillment of God’s promise.
+In His day, some thought this promise would bring about political restoration; they did not understand that the promise centered upon Christ’s atoning work.
 Alistair Begg assures us that God will build His kingdom, despite attempts to thwart it, as people are convicted, forgiven, and changed by the Spirit of God.

 26And he said, “The kingdom of God is as if a man should scatter seed on the ground.
 27He sleeps and rises night and day, and the seed sprouts and grows; he knows not how.
 28The earth produces by itself, first the blade, then the ear, then the full grain in the ear.
 29But when the grain is ripe, at once he puts in the sickle, because the harvest has come.”

 30And he said, “With what can we compare the kingdom of God, or what parable shall we use for it?
 31It is like a grain of mustard seed, which, when sown on the ground, is the smallest of all the seeds on earth, 32yet when it is sown it grows up and becomes larger than all the garden plants and puts out large branches, so that the birds of the air can make nests in its shade.”

 33With many such parables he spoke the word to them, as they were able to hear it.
 34He did not speak to them without a parable, but privately to his own disciples he explained everything.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.

 Scripture taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 Text provided by the Crossway Bibles Web Service.